ILR-Stuttgart/sp-from-coding-table/README.md

 ---
-title: Application of the Sufficiency Principle to historical corpus data: Four types of learner
+title: Application of the Sufficiency Principle to historical corpus data.
+Four types of learner
 date: June 2025
 author: Thomas Rainsford
 ---